 - Johnson & Johnson – JNJ ‘AAA’ Dividend Safety

-- Proctor & Gamble (PG) Dividend Safety Analysis
+- Procter & Gamble (PG) Dividend Safety Analysis

 - V.F.
 Corporation (VFC): Undervalued Dividend Aristocrat